princeoftm/Blockchain-NOTES/Compiler-Bugs /Fullinliner-order-of-evaluation/Readme.md

             }
 ```

-Notice how again it does it from left to right,Completely chaging the order that it is supposed to be in.
+Notice how again it does it from left to right,Completely chaging the order that it is supposed to be in.This also returns a value of 17.

 Now lets see what happens to it on a more stable version like 0.8.21